Explore Wild New York

 In addition to fishing, Springwater Creek is a great place for spotting birds, especially where it flows through the south end of the state forest.
 See eBird List under Links for a list of the species that have been spotted here.

 If you plan on accessing Springwater Creek anywhere within Hemlock-Canadice State Forest, be aware that this is a very swampy area and not a place you want to get lost in.
 Be prepared and bring along the Ten Essentials for Hiking (see Links).
-Especially make sure you have a compass with you.
+Especially make sure you have a compass with you and know how to use it.

 To ensure public access, the DEC has purchased 1.8 miles of public fishing rights (PFRs) along Springwater Creek.
 In addition, north of Kellogg Road this stream flows through the Hemlock-Canadice State Forest, all of which is open to public fishing.
 (The map pin located on the crossing at Kellogg Road, immediately south of the state forest).